who we best help

 How do Jenny’s clients describe her?

-Compassionate, trustworthy, dependable, and extremely warm
+Compassionate, trustworthy, dependable, and extremely warmHow does Jenny describe herself?

-Thoughtful, and consistently holding onto hope for best possible outcomes that will improve the wellbeing of her clients
+Thoughtful, and consistently holding onto hope for best possible outcomes that will improve the wellbeing of her clientsPatrick Shaver, MSW (intern)

 Kevin Stanford, LCSW

-After receiving his graduate degree, Kevin worked in a variety of clinical settings including in-home work with children and their families, inpatient psychiatry, Employee Assistance (EAP) counseling, and outpatient counseling.
+Kevin (he/him) earned his undergraduate degree in Social Work with a minor in Spanish from Providence College in Providence, Rhode Island.
+Following this, he then completed his graduate work by earning a Master of Social Work degree at the University of Connecticut School of Social Work.
+His focus in his MSW program was individual casework and counseling.After receiving his graduate degree, Kevin worked in a variety of clinical settings including in-home work with children and their families, inpatient psychiatry, Employee Assistance (EAP) counseling, and outpatient counseling.
 Working for over a decade in different settings afforded Kevin the opportunity to work with a wide variety of individuals, families, and groups across the lifespan with varying clinical needs.

 Now in private practice, Kevin works with individuals struggling with anxiety, depression, relationship issues, and negative habits they’d like to change.
 Kevin’s therapeutic approach draws from multiple evidence-based frameworks including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Dialectical Behavioral Therapy (DBT).
 Therapy with Kevin is a collaborative effort in which he and his clients are equals in moving toward a common goal.